user18130814200115-2/userslariza/README.md

     - This is temporary until [#2191](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/2191) is merged.

 ## Examples of external program use
-A basic `larizahistory` in posix shell might look like
+A basic `cgullhistory` in posix shell might look like
 ```
      #!/bin/sh
-     tac "$LARIZA_HISTORY_FILE" | dmenu | xargs lariza
+     tac "$CGULL_HISTORY_FILE" | dmenu | xargs cgull
 ```
-Similarly, `larizabookmarks`
+Similarly, `cgullbookmarks`
 ```
      #!/bin/sh
-     cat "$HOME/.cache/lariza/bookmarks" | dmenu | xargs lariza
+     cat "$HOME/.cache/cgull/bookmarks" | dmenu | xargs cgull
 ```
 The file "bookmarks" contains a list of links, because it is an external program, you can make this as complex as you like.
-You can even give the bookmarks names and output the corresponding url into lariza.
+You can even give the bookmarks names and output the corresponding url into cgull.

-`larizaexternalhander` works a bit different, it receives the current url as $1, so you might use
+`cgullexternalhander` works a bit different, it receives the current url as $1, so you might use
 ```
    #!/bin/sh